bizobj/bizobj-ftp-server/main-project/readme.txt

  * Case 3: User is only defined in other system, in this case, user's properties should following the default rule of bizobj-ftp-server.

+Another new feature is "Virtual directory"(FileSystem Mapping), with this function, administrator can define virtual directories for ftp users, these virtual directories could be mapped to folder in file system.
+ * The mapping setting file named ".ftp-mapping.json", which stored in admin user's FTP site;
+ * In default, FTP server should mapping "/public" and "/public/upload" to the folders in admin user's FTP site, and create a default ".ftp-mapping.json", so if you want to define your owner ".ftp-mapping.json", read the default first;

-1. The target runtime environment is Tomcat 7+, If deploy to other application server, please check and modify log4j.properties(Always in WEB-INF/classes);
+1. The target runtime environment is Tomcat 7+, If deploy to other application server, modification of log4j.properties(Always in WEB-INF/classes) may needed;

-2. By default, the ftp user properties file and user's ftp home are posited in "$HOME/.biaobj.org" folder, for example:
+2. By default, the ftp user properties file and user's ftp home are stored in "$HOME/.biaobj.org" folder, for example:
     - $HOME/.biaobj.org/conf/user.properties
     - $HOME/.biaobj.org/home/user1